isharaU/eComMicroService/inventory-service/README.md

-# Smart Email Assistant Backend

-A Spring Boot backend service to generate professional email replies using Gemini Language Model API.
+# Inventory Service

+A Spring Boot microservice for managing product inventory and checking stock status.

 ---

 ## Features

-* Accepts an email content and optional tone.
-* Sends prompt to Gemini API for generating reply content.
-* Returns generated email reply as a response.
+- REST API to check if a product SKU is in stock
+- Uses MySQL as the database
+- JPA-based persistence
+- Testcontainers for integration testing

 ---

 ## Technologies Used

-* Java 17+
+- Java 21
-* Spring Boot
+- Spring Boot
-* Spring WebFlux (WebClient)
+- Spring Data JPA
+- MySQL
-* Lombok
+- Lombok
-* Jackson (JSON processing)
+- Testcontainers
+- JUnit

 ---